3D Secure Integration

 Once 3D Secure 2 is integrated, all the communication with the 3D Secure 2 API and SDK are handled in the background, and the merchants receive a handle ready for Payment.

 3D Secure 2 API requires a cardholder name for the Authentication, so this parameter is mandatory and should be passed to the Paysafe.js.
-More about the parameter here.
+The cardholder's email, phone or cell phone is required for Visa products.
+See more about the holderName, email, phone and cellPhone parameters here.

 To make use of the "frictionless" transactions with 3D Secure 2, passing additional parameters to the API is essential.
 In the case of 3D Secure 2 integration through Paysafe.js, pass these additional fields to the tokenize function of Paysafe.js: